girgism/AccTask/README.md

 # AccTask
-## small task for handling student with course
+## Small task for handling student with course

 # Befor Using
 > Change ConnectionString with your Server Name